Tom Hales (Irish republican): Irish War of Independence

-In December 1919, he took part in an ambush against the RIC at Kilbrittain and Bandon and was involved in the manufacgture of gunpowder for IRA munitions.
+In December 1919, he took part in an ambush against the RIC at Kilbrittain and Bandon and was involved in the manufacture of gunpowder for IRA munitions.
 By this point he was the commander of the Third Cork Brigade of the IRA.
-On July 1920, Hales along with Harte was arrested by soldiers from the Essex Regiment.
+On 26 July 1920, Hales along with Pat Harte were arrested by soldiers from the Essex Regiment.
+During this time period Arthur Percival was an Essex Regiment company commander and later the intelligence officer of the 1st Battalion.
+Percival was accused of brutality towards prisoners.

 The pair were taken to a nearby military barracks, where they were severely beaten while being interrogated by officers of the regiment.
+Hales had his fingernails pulled out, this event later inspired a scene in the film The Wind That Shakes the Barley.
 However, neither Hales nor Harte gave up any information, and were eventually sent to a military hospital to recuperate.
 Hales was tried and was eventually sentenced to two years' penal servitude, which he served in Pentonville and Dartmoor prisons in England.
 He was commander of the Irish prisoners at Pentonville, but was released following a general amnesty after the Anglo-Irish Treaty in December 1921.
 According to Tom Barry, Harte suffered brain damage and went insane before dying in Broadmoor Hospital.

 A fifth Hales brother, Donal, settled in Genoa from 1913, was appointed Irish Consular and Commercial Agent for Italy in February 1919.
 In this capacity he played a leading propaganda role; several letters from Michael Collins to Donal Hales still exist which were used by Hales to promote international awareness of the Irish conflict in Italian publications.
 Donal oversaw a failed attempt to import a substantial amount of weapons and ammunition (captured Austrian stock from the World War I) from Genoa in the spring of 1921, through the person of Gabriele D'Annunzio.